Exploring the Alphabet of English Idioms: A Journey through ‘D’

 Justifications:

 This is an idiom because it means to deceive or manipulate someone with flattery or lies.
-The phrase is figurative, as it doesn’t refer to actual snow but to a type of deceptive activity.
+The idiom is figurative, as it doesn’t refer to actual snow but to a type of deceptive activity.

 Origin: